 A Digi-Fitting is a fitting you can do at home.

-For a digi-fitting, instead of going to the studios or a production’s base for an in-person fitting, you will be emailed a wardrobe brief and asked to upload a few photos of yourself wearing your clothing options to your profile or send them in an email.
+For a digi-fitting, instead of going to the production’s base for an in-person fitting, you'll receive a wardrobe brief and asked to submit photos of yourself in different outfits.

-You will be paid a CAT A supplement (£21.74) which will be added onto the chit of your first filming day on that production.
-Whilst not yet ratified in the PACT/FAA agreement, we as an agency encourage productions to pay CAT A for Digi-Fittings.
+For the trouble, you will be paid a CAT A supplement (£22.17) which will be added onto the chit of your first filming day on that production.

 Digi-Fitting Etiquette

-Some artists think that taking photos of just the clothes themselves is enough.
-You must be wearing the outfits - Costume need to see how they look on you.
+You must be wearing the outfits - Production need to see how they look on you.

-There will only ever be 1 x CAT A supplement up for grabs, so getting it right the first time is essential.
-In some cases, production would sooner replace you than trust you to go again on the Digi-Fittings.
+There will only ever be 1 x CAT A supplement up for grabs, so be sure to get it right first time.

 Please upload the photos in the correct destination as instructed.